 Fly from Copenhagen and arrive at Vagar airport.
 Flying in to the Faroes offers a spectacular introduction to the beauty of these islands.
 Landing from the west is especially stunning as the plane slips past the rugged splendour of Mykines, alongside the towering basalt sea stacks at the entrance to Sørvágsfjørður, then over the picturesque village of Sørvágur and onto the runway.
 There are few airports in the world which offer such impressive vistas to the arriving visitor.
 These panoramas, however, provide only a hint of what visitors will soon discover on their exploration of these western isles.
 You will be met at the airport on arrival and transferred to the nearby Hotel Vagar for check in and an informational meeting.
 This afternoon enjoy a two hour sightseeing trip of this island, Vagar.
 You’ll return to your hotel where you will enjoy a group dinner.

 After breakfast at the hotel you will check out and travel with the group from Vagar through the Faroe Island’s first sub-sea tunnel to the neighbouring island of Streymoy.
 The tunnel under the Vestmanna Sound (4,900 metres) is of major importance for tourism as well as for everyday life in Vágar.
 At present it is possible to live in Vágar and benefit from all the possibilities and options on the islands that are now connected: Vágar, Stremoy, Eysturoy and Norðoyggjar.
 Even if you do not live on Vágar, the options of the islands are that much closer and you are not dependent upon the clock.
 On Streymoy you’ll visit the stunning Vestmanna birdcliffs on a boat tour.
 Drifting along slowly under the towering cliffs as seabirds glide overhead is an unforgettable experience.
 Sailing between the rugged sea stacks and exploring the many grottoes along the coast, with their rich textures and rainbow colours, challenges the imagination and the spirit fills with amazement at the wonderland that nature has created in the Faroes.
 Afterwards you can visit the Saga Museum to get a great overview of the islands’ history, followed by a lunch at the museum’s restaurant.
 The tour continues through Streymoy, across the bridge the locals refer to as Bridge Over the Atlantic, to the next island to the east, Eysturoy.
 You will travel to the northern part of this picturesque island to the captivating village of Gjogv.
 Gjogv means “gorge” in Faroese and the town has a fitting name as there is a stunning sea gorge cut into the cliffs within a short stroll from your accommodation.
 The steep track down to water level has tracks which are used to transport fishing boats from the village down to the sea and back up during off season.
-You will be served a delicious dinner at your hotel, made from locally sourced food.
+You will be served a delicious dinner at your hotel, made from locally sourced food as well as being treated to a Faroese Cultural Evening of dance and music.
 Stay in Gjogv for two nights.

 Enjoy breakfast at the hotel before setting out for a full day of touring the northern islands Bordoy and Kunoy, known for their high mountains and tiny, traditional villages.
 Overwhelming scenery and impressive peace, but it is the busy and energetic town of Klaksvík that is the centre of the Northern Islands area of the Faroes.
 In 1838 the Royal Trade Monopoly opened a branch in Klaksvík and it became an independent municipality in 1908.
 As Klaksvík is situated around a very well protected bay, approved as a winter berth for seagoing vessels, many skippers and their crews moved to Klaksvík.
 From that time on Klaksvík started to develop and became the main fishing port in the islands.
 Klaksvík has all the facilities you expect to find in a developed town and is very important for Faroese industry and economy.
 The Christians church is one of the most interesting to be found on the Faroes, designed by the Danish architect Peter Koch. and the first large church in Scandinavia to be built in the ancient Nordic style.
 The font is considered to be approximately 3000-4000 years old and is, without doubt, the oldest in use in Scandinavia.
 You will have lunch in Klaksvik and do a bit more touring on your way back to Gjogv for dinner and your second overnight in this lovely town.